- Life & Money

 A 401(k) is one source of retirement income

 Remember that a 401(k) on its own is not a retirement income plan.
-While it’s certainly a smart way to save for your future and plays an integral part in building your nest egg, a 401(k) is just one source of income in retirement.
+While it’s certainly a smart way to save for your future and plays an integral part in building your nest egg, a 401(k) is just one source of income you’ll probably be relying on in retirement.
+The key to maximizing what you’ve saved in your 401(k) is deciding how you’ll use it in conjunction with other sources of income in retirement.

-A plan to create income in retirement will certainly take your 401(k) into consideration.
-But it should also include income withdrawals from other accounts like IRAs, investments, cash value built up within a whole life insurance policy, and cash reserves.
-Your retirement plan will also take into account funds from Social Security, and may include income from annuities and pensions.
-By having multiple streams of income, you can more efficiently generate retirement income by strategically leaning on different sources at different times.
-This approach can help you minimize taxes while balancing the need to grow your investments and generate reliable income that will last through your retirement.
+Your plan might also include withdrawals from other accounts like IRAs, other types of assets and cash reserves.
+It may also take into account annuities, pensions and Social Security as well.
+Having multiple streams of income lets you more efficiently generate retirement income by strategically leaning on different sources at different times.
+This approach can help you minimize the impact taxes while balancing the need to grow your investments and generate reliable income that will last through your retirement.

-You can begin withdrawing funds at age 59½
+You can begin withdrawing funds penalty-free at age 59½

 When you withdraw funds from your 401(k) before you turn 59½, you’ll typically be hit with a 10 percent penalty.
 But once you turn 59½, that penalty is waived.
 At this point, you can begin taking withdrawals (technically known as distributions) as you please.

+Can you take all of your money out of your 401(k) when you retire?
+Sure.
 However, just because you're allowed to take distributions doesn’t mean you have to right away.
 In fact, if you don’t need income from your 401(k), it may be worth leaving that money alone for the time being.
-Not only is this important from a tax perspective (more on why in a moment), but it also means this money can keep growing in your 401(k).
+Not only is this important from a tax perspective (more on why in a moment), but it also means this money can keep growing in your 401(k) until you’re ready to use it.

 You must begin taking distributions at age 73